Superficial veins, appearing blue or purple that have become dilated and twisted.

 What Are The Complications Resulting From Varicose Veins?

 As with any condition there are potential complications that can arise from untreated varicose veins.
-In the presence of varicose veins, the body circulates ‘old’ blood as the blood from the lower body does not travel back to the heart.
+In the presence of varicose veins or spider veins, the body circulates ‘old’ blood as the blood from the lower body does not travel back to the heart.

 By not travelling back to the heart, the pH, carbon dioxide, oxygen, calcium, sodium, magnesium, chlorine and mineral levels in the blood is not converted into a muscle friendly form by the kidneys, liver and lungs.

-This imbalance is the primary cause of discomfort in the varicose veins but also increases the risk of further damaging the vein valves, blood clots and ulcers.
+This imbalance is the primary cause of the leg pain and discomfort in the varicose veins but also increases the risk of further damaging the vein valves, blood clots and ulcers.

 Venous leg ulcers are the most severe varicose vein complication that a patient could experience.
 As the ‘old’ blood pools in the lower legs, the tissues become deprived of oxygen and nutrition.
 As a result, skin injuries take longer to heal or do not heal at all and become leg ulcers.